Good Neighbor Insurance

 Good Neighbor was officially recognized and registered in Arizona on April 1, 1997 (no joke!).

 Since then we have been recognized and licensed in almost all 50 states (except for a few states which seem to make it so exceptionally difficult and costly that it is just not worth it to jump through all their hoops!).
-We are also “A+” rated by the Better Business Bureau and have served and protected tens of thousands of travelers and organizations – keeping them safe.
+We have served and protected tens of thousands of travelers and organizations – keeping them safe.
 You can see some of their testimonials here (or post your own!)

 It is hard to actually remember what life was like in 1997.